 While at first I thought that these screenings would be the ‘impact’ of Chris’ story, I have seen instead that Chris is the impact of his own story.
 (And yes, I do see the lesson for me of thinking that I had to rally some big community effort to make sure what happened to us carried forward).
 If you have ever met Chris, you have been impacted.
 He is his own impact and he brings the most amazing things out of the people and situations around him.

 Our daughter and I were talking before bedtime the other night and she asked me, “Why does baba talk to everyone?
 Everyone.
 He has these liiiiittle conversations with everyone he meets?!”
 And, it really is true.
-He makes friends with everyone, the butcher, the baker, the cashier, the crossing guard, the people walking their dogs, the bus drivers, the life guards, the garbage man, etc., etc. This wasn’t how he used to be before he died and came back.
+He makes friends with everyone, the butcher, the baker, the cashier, the crossing guard, the people walking their dogs, the bus drivers, the life guards, the garbage man, etc. This wasn’t how he used to be before he died and came back.

 He sees the worthiness in these could-be mundane interactions.
 He sees value in little moments and small conversations.
-Things like taking out the garbage don’t seem the same.
+Things like taking out the garbage doesn’t seem the same.
 (When we moved to our new neighborhood, he helped the garbage man load up all of our boxes and things and he was shocked.
 The garbage man told Chris that in all his years in his job, nobody ever had tried to help him load the garbage truck.
 And … while all this was happening, I’m inside watching with the kids and our oldest says, ‘Oh, he’s just out there making friends with the garbage man.”
 That kind of sums it up.)

 I was so ‘proud’ of him that summer when I realized that he wasn’t wearing a t-shirt to cover his scars at the pool with the kids.
 Apparently, people just walk up to him – at least one each day – and ask what on earth happened.
 “You look so young and healthy, what happened to you.”
 And then they share something profound or something they’ve never shared with anyone else with him.
-He brings something out of people now that is so amazing and so sincere.
+He brings something out of people and that is so amazing and so sincere.

 We all have that in us, right?
 Why does it take a handsome man with horrible scars to bring kindness out of strangers and genuine interaction in our community?

 I have had the blessing to walk on this journey with Chris for nearly twenty years now.
 He started as a busy, overworked, charismatic realtor.
 Then something fell out.
 We realize now that from 2010 until 2015 he was living in heart failure.
-His frequent ‘migraines’ were likely something more and they have scarred his precious brain taking away from him a lot of the executive kinds of functioning that were a foundation for his overworked, charismatic personality before.
+His frequent ‘migraines’ were likely something more and they have scarred his precious brain taking away from him a lot of the executive kinds of functioning that were a foundation for his overworked, charismatic personality.
 Now things are different.
 Multiple anoxic injuries to his brain have taken away some things with organizing, planning, memory, etc. But in the aftermath, he has been opened up and sparked by a joy and a knowing.
 My Chris is a walking veil between this earthly existence and a tangible, true knowing that something profoundly peaceful and beautiful is part of who we are and awaits us when it is time.

 This life is so special.
 It is so fragile.
 Even if the life isn’t lost forever, the experience of it can be forever changed in a moment.